elastic/detection-rules/docs/ML_DGA.md

 * validation also occurs on this, with a prompt to proceed
 * upon completion, a manifest is saved in [etc/release_manifests](/etc/release_manifests)

-To test, you can fork the repo and use `--repo <you-fork` to validate a release is working as expected
+To test, you can fork the repo and use `--repo <your-fork>` to validate a release is working as expected